 If you, your spouse, and your friends are the crafty types, you may consider ordering flowers wholesale and then creating the bouquets yourselves.
 If so, you’ll save a significant amount of money in exchange for a fun day of tying together flowers.

 The materials you’ll need to create your own bouquets are about half of what you’d pay for a wedding florist’s services.
-Here’s a more comprehensive breakdown of how you can expect to save:
+Here’s a more comprehensive breakdown of how much you can expect to save with a DIY floral arrangement:

 Table Centerpiece Arrangement: